Kiss of Life (Kylie Minogue and Jessie Ware song): Music video

 The music video for "Kiss of Life" premiered on YouTube at 6pm GMT on 4 November 2021.
 Directed by Sophie Muller, the video was shot in London's Ave Mario restaurant and features both Minogue and Ware, alongside dancers from the Theo Adams Company and Princess Julia.
 The video is inspired by the works of Pedro Almodóvar and 1980s telenovela.
-The video incorporates elements of farce, with Ware appearing as a busy restaurateur and Minogue as a troublesome diner wreaking havoc among the guests.
+The video incorporates elements of farce, with Ware appearing as a busy restaurateur and Minogue as a troublesome food critic wreaking havoc among the guests, hence Ware's distress as the video progresses.

 Ware is dressed in Saint Laurent, while Minogue first appears on screen wearing Valentino haute couture and later wears Saint Laurent.
 Remarking on the video's bold fashion and comedic themes, W writer Kyle Munzenrieder described it as a "high fashion fantasy version of Looney Tunes" and a "designer clothing-filled camp fest".

 Live performances

 On 13 November 2021, Minogue and Ware performed "Kiss of Life" together for the first time on The Jonathan Ross Show.
 Ware performed her What's Your Pleasure? tour at O2 Academy Brixton on 28 May 2022, the same day as Minogue's 54th birthday, and Minogue was brought out as a special guest for a performance of "Kiss of Life".
+On 17 September 2023, Ware made a guest appearance with Minogue to perform the song during Minogue's headlining set at the Radio 2 in the Park festival in Victoria Park, Leicester.
+The collaboration garnered positive reviews, with Francesca Shillcock of Hello! hailing it as an "epic moment."
+Kate French-Morris, writing for The Daily Telegraph, commended Ware's genuine performance and described her as "the worthiest Kylie warm-up acts".
+Similarly, Shaun Curran of The i Paper called their performance "infectious," praising the choreography and noting that Minogue had never looked so comfortable on stage.

+Personnel

+Credits are adapted from the liner notes of Disco: Guest List Edition: